archbung/haskell-gargantext/DEVELOPER_GUIDELINES.md

 The rest of the document try to answer all those questions.

 ## Glossary

+- GIT: _Git_ is a distributed version control system

 - MR: _Merge Request_; usually called "Pull Request" in the GitHub work, is an event that takes place in software development when a contributor/developer